 So on May 10, 2022 the Junta de Portavoces (speakers assembly) of the one-chamber Peruvian Congress agreed to carry out the vote to name magistrates "without debate about the matter" and there was a relatively quick but noisy vote.
 A small group of legislators protested for the lack of public debate to discuss the background of the candidates and the vote over a small group of individuals relatively little known to most Peruvians, in comparison to politicians, was quickly pushed.
 A total of 102 legislators voted in favor of Monteagudo, and 8 abstained, while 14 legislators opposed his naming.
 That vote fractured one of the leading parties, Peru Libre, with several members leaving the group to form another to protest the lack of transparency in the Constitutional Tribunal election.

-With the legal work completed and the door open for exports and without any government campaign during the past 20 years to educate Peruvian citizens or students about national hydrocarbon resources, formulas used for royalties, as other countries and Peru itself did in the 1970s when hydrocarbons education was part of school programs, the consortium exported the rich Camisea natural gas liquids (NGLs) as well as propane and butane mix (LPG) from Peru in the first years as stocks lasted.
+With the legal work completed and the door open for gas exports from Camisea and without any government campaign during the past 20 years to educate Peruvian citizens or students about national hydrocarbon resources, formulas used for royalties, as other countries and Peru itself did in the 1970s when hydrocarbons education was part of school programs, the consortium exported the rich Camisea natural gas liquids (NGLs) as well as propane and butane mix (LPG) from Peru in the first years as stocks lasted.
 Exports later shifted to mainly LNG, which is methane cryogenically processed to reduce the volume 600 times for easier shipping.
 LNG is decompressed and used mostly for power generation once at destination.
 In the case of Peruvian LNG exports, the export mix include a high component of ethane, that has been estimated at about 7%, that isn´t fractioned and just adds calories.
 In countries like the U.S. the ethane is used to produce ethylene, a building block of the petrochemical industry.

 PrensaRegional.pe reported on Oct.
 2018, citing the at the time Peruvian legislator Manuel Dammert, that many Peruvian legislators, regulators, and top officials have appeared to favor the interests of pro-hydrocarbon exports lobbies instead of adhering to any responsible energy policy considering the future needs of Peruvians.
 He described extensive institutional damage as a result of Camisea.

 His publications, unique in Peru, did result in long legal battles.
 In Nov.
 2009 Lima´s Superior Court absolved Dammert of accusations of "aggravated difamation" presented in 2006 by Kuczynski.
-At the time the Superior Court of Lima invoked rights of expression in matters of public interest and took the additional step of asking the Supreme Court to remove Kuczynski from its groups of advisers as he was a plaintiff and his case could reach that instance leading to potential conflict of interest.
+At the time the Superior Court of Lima invoked rights of expression in matters of public interest and took the additional step of asking the Supreme Court to remove Kuczynski from its advisers as he was a plaintiff and his case could reach that instance leading to potential conflict of interest.
 Dammert said at the time Kuczynski had sought preemptively such position.

 Dammert told PrensaRegional.pe in 2019 that Peruvian oil officials enjoyed privileges including high salaries even as Peru´s liquid crude oil production has been in recent years meager at only about 40,000 bpd or often even below.

 Some Peruvians, including former legislator Fredy Serna, have also considered agreements related to Camisea´s exports violated the country´s constitution.
 In 2009 Serna tried to get the nullification of the export contract for Block 56 signed by Monteagudo Valdez on Sep.
-2004 on grounds it didn´t meet the law, which required certifying gas reserves were sufficient for Peruvians for decades ahead before any export agreement could take place.
+2004 on grounds it didn´t meet the law, which required certifying gas reserves were sufficient for Peruvians for at least two decades before any gas export agreement could take place.
 Such reserves certification, and transparent efforts to communicate the real level of reserves, didn´t take place so the contract is null, he argued back in 2009.

 Without any apparent interest on certifying current reserves in Camisea, Peruvians may only learn with time and through a surprise, as soon as within one generation, about the real level of reserves left in Camisea.
 According to historians, such destiny for resources found in Peru, learning about depletion by surprise, isn´t unprecedented.
 Guano, or natural fertilizer resources, were exhausted in the second half of the 1800s in a few decades, at irrisory export prices, amid Peruvian ignorance of reserves.